-Avoid masks and peels, astringent lotions, and any product that contains alcohol as they make your skin dry during winters.
+Avoid masks and peels, astringent lotions, and any product that contains alcohol as they make your skin dry during the winter.

 4. Protect Your Skin

 You need to protect your skin from the cold wind or snow or rain if you are stepping out in winter.
 So, wear gloves and caps and do not forget your sunscreen lotion.
-The warm sun rays feel pleasant, but the UV rays can damage your skin a lot.
+The warm sun rays feel pleasant, but the UV rays can still damage your skin a lot.
 Choose a sunscreen that has titanium dioxide or zinc oxide.
-Also, avoid going outside immediately after you have washed your hands or after a shower.
-Wait for the skin to dry because damp skin tends to crack easily in the cold.

 Exfoliating the skin helps in getting rid of dead cells.
-But you have to be careful during winters because your skin barrier is already compromised due to the dry and cold weather.
-And you don’t want to lose it with excess exfoliation.
+You have to be careful during winters because your skin barrier is already compromised due to the dry and cold weather.
 Exfoliating your skin once a week is fine – this helps in boosting skin regeneration and better product absorption.
 Also, you should exfoliate depending on your skin type.
-If you have very dry skin, avoid exfoliating at all.
+If you have very dry skin, exfoliate your skin lightly.
 If you have combination and oily skin, once a week is fine.

 6. Don’t Forget The Hands

-The skin on your hands is thinner and has fewer oil glands as compared to the skin on any other body part.
+The skin on your hands has fewer oil glands as compared to the skin on any other body part.
 That’s why moisture escapes from your hands quickly, making them prone to cracks and itchiness.
-Apply a moisturizer and wear woolen gloves whenever you are going out.
-If you are allergic to wool, wear thin cotton gloves and then wear the woolen ones over them.
+Apply a moisturizer before you go out.

 7. Care For Your Feet